martimpassos/srtmakers/README.md

 {newline}

-output Timecode formatting is 00:00:00,00
+output Timecode formatting is 00:00:00,00 and subtitle duration is {character_count} * 0.17